-Sagen's Homeowner Assistance Program temporary assistance to those having difficulty making mortgage payments.
+Sagen's Homeowner Assistance Program offers temporary assistance to those having difficulty making mortgage payments.
 The help can be the difference between homeowners keeping their home or going into foreclosure.

-After reviewing each case and speaking with the homeowner about their difficulties and their needs, a
+For qualified homeowners, after reviewing each case and speaking with the homeowner about their difficulties and their needs, a Sagen representative will discuss possible solutions, which include: